 Hydration system

-Nothing ruins the ride more than feeling hungry or thirsty while you’re in the middle of it… but thirst probably is more annoying than hunger.
+Nothing ruins the ride more than feeling hungry or thirsty while you’re in the middle of it… but thirst is probably more annoying than hunger.
 Bring a water bottle at the very least.

 Shoes